KSJ-SINGH/Iris-Flower-Cluster-Prediction/README.md

 ---
 ## Description:

+Clustering is an unsupervised machine learning technique.
+It is the process of division of the dataset into groups in which the members in the same group possess similarities in features.
+The commonly used clustering algorithms are K-Means clustering, Hierarchical clustering, Density-based clustering, Model-based clustering, etc.
+- **K-Means Clustering**:
+   It is the simplest and commonly used iterative type unsupervised learning algorithm.
+In this, we randomly initialize the K number of centroids in the data (the number of k is found using the ``Elbow method``) and iterates these centroids until no change happens to the position of the centroid.

+- **Elbow Method**:
+  In the Elbow method, we vary the number of clusters ( K ) from 1 – 10.
+For each value of K, we are calculating WCSS ( Within-Cluster Sum of Square ).
+WCSS is the sum of squared distance between each point and the centroid in a cluster.
+When we plot the WCSS with the K value, the plot looks like an Elbow.
+As the number of clusters increases, the WCSS value will start to decrease.
+WCSS value is largest when K = 1.
+When we analyze the graph we can see that the graph will rapidly change at a point and thus creating an elbow shape.
+From this point, the graph starts to move almost parallel to the X-axis.
+The K value corresponding to this point is the optimal K value or an optimal number of clusters.

 ---
 ## Project Goals:
 - Predict the optimum of clusters from the dataset and represent it visually.